Home » Articles » Out and About » Family Walks » Have you been on a Mount Sugarloaf walk?

 History of Mount Sugarloaf

-The mountain was once named “Great Sugar Loaf” because of how much it’s shape looked like a Brazilian sugar product.
+The mountain was once named “Great Sugar Loaf” because of how much its shape looked like a Brazilian sugar product.
 The sugar was formed into conical shapes for the export trade.
 This product was called “sugar loaves”.
 The resemblance was uncanny and the name stuck.

 Snow on the mountain